 - When using certificate trust with WHFB the client sends as mentioned above in case #1 an authentication request but it includes also the user's certificate and a verification if neither the certificate has expired nor been revoked, the certificate chain is valid and the CRL is valid and accessible.
 On success the KDC returns a TGT and the client will verify the response.

 The certificate revocation list must be accessible from every client involved in the authentication flow.
-Assuming that you have published your CRL trough IIS and Azure Application Proxy make sure that the CRL is available trough HTTP and not HTTPS.
+Assuming that you have published your CRL with a web server make sure that the CRL is available trough HTTP and not HTTPS.
+Please also note that Hybrid Azure AD joined devices cannot access the LDAP CRL.

 Windows provides a very helpful an powerful tool called certutil to verify the CRL accessibility (and basically support for all operations for certificate deployments).
 Run it on your DC's and your Windows 10 clients to verify the accessibility.
 If you are running a web proxy with user authentication also check the accessibility under the SYSTEM account using PsExec.